 Sumtrhang Samdrup Choedzong is the full name of the monastic establishment, located in Sumthrang village under Ura Gewog (county) of Bumthang district.
-It is one of the earliest establishments in Bhutan and only most oldest monastery associated to Drikung school for it was founded by Nyö Gyelwa Lhanangpa, although his soon seems to have fulfilled the actual establishment.
-As one of the oldest religious centers, it houses some of the country’s most sacred relics and has been a vibrant center of religious and cultural life.
+It is one of the earliest establishments in Bhutan and only most oldest monastery associated to Drikung school for it was founded by Nyö Gyelwa Lhanangpa, although his son seems to have fulfilled the actual establishment.
+As one of the oldest religious centres, it houses some of the country’s most sacred relics and has been a vibrant centre of religious and cultural life.

-Nyö Gyelwa Lhanangpa also refereed to as Nyö Josey Nyeljor or Ngagchang Nyeljor Tsemo one of the principle disciples of Drikung Jigten Sumgoen the founder of Drikung Kagyue school who was also the root teacher of his son Nyoton Trulzhig Chojee to whom he bestowed the cycle of Vajra Kilaya Guhaya Tantara founded Sumtrhang monastery in 1220s fulfilled by his son as who is the first Sumtrhang Chojee.
-After his only son a Vajrakīla Yogi known as Nyöton Dechog Thrulzhig Chöje established the Sumtrhang monastery starting a family lineage which became his hereditary lineage in Bhutan becoming an earliest Vajra Kyila practicing center in Bhutan although his own monastic order couldn’t take root in Bhutan.
-Nyö Lhanangpa started Drikung kagyue order in Bhutan after he established the Chelkha Dzong in 1194.
-Later it came to be known as Lhapa Kaguye to become prominent in western Bhutan until it lost its dominance to Drukpa schools which arrived Bhutan in 1220s.
+The general wide spread and orally well established narrative is that Nyö Gyelwa Lhanangpa also refereed to as Nyö Josey Nyeljor or Ngagchang Nyeljor Tsemo a principle disciples of Drikung Jigten Sumgoen the founder of Drikung Kagyue school founded Sumtrhang.
+However, according to existing written sources his son Nyoton Trulzhig Chojee to whom he has bestowed the cycle of Vajra Kilaya Guhaya Tantara seems to have established the Sumtrhang monastery in 1220s fulfilled to start the first Vajrakilaya centre in Bhutan.
+Whether it is established by Nyo Lhanangpa himself or his son, Sumtrhang then became the hereditary lineage of Nyö in Bhutan becoming an earliest Vajra Kyila practicing centre in Bhutan.
+Nyö Lhanangpa is also the first to started monastic school in Bhutan through his establishment of Chelkha Dzong in CE 1194.
+Later the growth of Chelkha branches in the western part of Bhutan came to be known as Lhapa Kaguye.
+It become prominent in western Bhutan until it lost its dominance to Drukpa Kagyue school which arrived Bhutan in the 1220s.

 The monastery is build on a symbolic landscape with a cliff resembling like a stack of texts at the north, a conch shell resembling land at the south, a rocky terrain in the shape of swastika at the east and a milky brook at the west.
 The temple was built on a ground where a four sided stone pillar stands symbolizing the pillar of four activities.
 This stone pillar is housed in the ground floor of the temple today.

-The monastery is probably the earliest monastic establishment, which introduced the Vajra Kyilaya practice and traditions in Bhutan.
-The cliff at its north known as Sumtrhang Drag is the area of its retreat center, on and around which is dotted with ruins of hermit houses of the monastery’s retreat center where its incumbent lineage holders and their followers spent later times in secluded practice.
+The cliff at its north known as Sumtrhang Drag is the area of its retreat centre on and around which is dotted with ruins of hermit houses of the monastery’s retreat centre of its incumbent lineage holders, accomplished siblings and their followers.
 The cliff which stand divided into two blocks are known as the Sharling the eastern block and Nubling the western block.
-It was named similar to how Nyo Lhanangpa established Sharling and Nubling on Ngyenchen Thanglha in Drikung.
+It was named similar to how Nyö Lhanangpa established Sharling and Nubling on Ngyenchen Thanglha in Drikung.

-The monastery’s local and incumbent’s personal guardian deity is the Sumtrhang Draktsen Lhatsen Dorji Draduel which rides on a dark black horse with retinue of the kings of four directions and other local non-human spirits.
-Many communities around the branch monastic temples founded by the incumbents of Sumtrhang across the kingdom, such as the Shingnyer in Bumthang, Zhongmey and Wangzhing in Lhuentse and several communities in Zhemgang district’s Kheng region also worship Draktsen as their local guardian deity maintaining the cultural history of association of these communities and their temples to Sumtrhang.
+The monastery’s local and incumbent’s personal guardian deity is the Sumtrhang Draktsen known as the Lhatsen Dorji Draduel.
+He rides on a dark black horse with main retinue of the kings of four directions leading other local non-human spirits.
+Many communities around the branch monastic temples founded by the incumbents of Sumtrhang across the kingdom.
+Communities such as the Shingnyer in Bumthang, Zhongmey and Wangzhing in Lhuentse and several communities in Zhemgang district’s Kheng region also worship Draktsen as their local guardian deity maintaining the cultural history of association to Sumtrhang.

-Sumtrhang monastery’s degeneration has probably began since the 1770s, during the reign of Druk Desi Zhidar who was said to have restricted the practice of schools other than Drukpa Kaguye.
-Until then Sumtrhang has had a good relation with central monastic body as several sons from the family of the Chöje has also joined the central monk body and one of them has even achieved the highest ranks in the monastic system as the Tsenyid Lopen during Desi Tenzin Rabgay’s time while another by name Ngawang has gone to Ladakh as the Gangri Lama.
+Sumtrhang monastery’s degeneration has probably began since the 1770s, during the reign of Druk Desi Zhidar who was said to have restricted the practice of schools other than Drukpa Kaguye for sotime.
+Until then Sumtrhang has had a good relation with central monastic body as several sons from the family of the Chöje has also joined the central monk body and one of them has even achieved the highest ranks in the monastic system as the first Tsenyid Lopen during Desi Tenzin Rabgay’s time while another by name Ngawang has gone to Nepal as the Gangri Lama.

 Today, the monastic establishment is undergoing a process of gradual restoration since 2000 initiated by current Sumtrhang’s seat holder Ven.
 Chöje Lama Gyatsho who is the 28th Sumtrhang Chöje from among the 48th generation of the Nyö clan in Bhutan.
-Since 2000, main temple was renovated and under the restoration initiative, seven young and bright students were sent to Drikung Jangchubling in Dheradhun Inda, and a nunnery was started at Nubling retreat center since 2016.
+Since 2000, main temple was renovated.
+Under the revival and restoration initiative, seven young and bright students were sent to Drikung Jangchubling in Dheradhun Inda, and a small nunnery has been instituted since 2016.

 A framed process of temple renovation in pictures.